Tap to close

 What is a Breach of Fiduciary Duty?

-A relationship of trust and confidence — either per se (automatic, such as trustee-beneficiary or director-corporation) or ad hoc (arising from the specific facts where discretionary power, vulnerability, and an undertaking of loyalty coincide).
+1. A fiduciary relationship.
+A relationship of trust and confidence, either per se (automatic, such as trustee-beneficiary or director-corporation) or ad hoc (arising from the specific facts where discretionary power, vulnerability, and an undertaking of loyalty coincide).

-A failure to uphold the core obligations of loyalty, honesty, good faith, avoidance of conflict, and refusal of secret profit — regardless of whether the fiduciary acted with good intentions.
+2. Breach of duty.
+A failure to uphold the core obligations of loyalty, honesty, good faith, avoidance of conflict, and refusal of secret profit, regardless of whether the fiduciary acted with good intentions.

+3. Detriment or unjust gain.
 A resulting detriment to the beneficiary or an unjust gain to the fiduciary.
-Disgorgement does not require proof of loss — the fiduciary's gain alone triggers the remedy.
+Disgorgement does not require proof of loss: the fiduciary's gain alone triggers the remedy.

 The Nature of Loyalty